servo-php/fluidxml/documents/ReadMe.md

 ##### STOP _using the boring and verbose DOMDocument_.

-FluidXML has been specifically designed to bring XML documents
-manipulation to the next level.
+FluidXML has been specifically designed to bring XML manipulation to the next level.

 ```php
 $book = new FluidXml();